 If you’ve never tried using meditation or self-hypnosis or you’ve had a bad experience, keep reading because this is the story of how a non-believer started to believe in herself again.

-Meditation for healing from narcissistic abuse is a healthy way to deal with negative emotions.
+This kind of abuse is intimate and it destroys your sense of self.
+It’s all jumbled up it there and using meditation for healing from narcissistic abuse is a healthy way to deal with negative emotions.

 We all have them, and when you’re meditating, you connect with these emotions too.